hanyeSU/MEGR2810/README.md

-This is a simple Notebook for MEGR 2810 class.
-It contains files created for the class.
+This is the MEGR 2810 class repository owned by Dr. Han.
+It contains files relevant to the class.